sreechand2002/ZodiacKiller/CONTRIBUTING.md

 4. Issues marked "hacktoberfest" and "Help Needed" are a great place to start!!

 5. Comment below the issue you are working on.
-Closing issues will be done at the discretion of the maintainer.
+For certain issues only a few PR's will be accepted(~3, also depends on the time elapsed), and the issue will be closed soon after.

 6. Now you can start working on the issue in the local copy of your ipynb file (as downloaded in step 1&2).
 Once done working on the issue, save and upload your local copy of the ipynb to your forked repository.